 9.1 A branch shall be formed where there are 25 or more members of the union at a single institution and employed by the same employer.
 Branches with fewer than 25 members and existing at 31 December 2008 shall continue in operation.
 The council shall have the power to establish branches in circumstances other than those set out above and to disestablish branches that are no longer operational.

 9.2 The objects of each branch shall be the objects of the union set out in section 3.

-9.4 Where, by resolution of the outgoing branch committee, it is resolved to share the office of president between two co-presidents, the two co-presidents shall act together with all the powers and responsibilities of a branch president as provided for in the rules.
+9.4 Where co-presidents are elected to share the branch president position they shall act together with all the powers and responsibilities of a branch president as provided for in the rules.